 Jonathan is praised by his clients for his depth of understanding, his responsiveness and his ability both to fight tough battles where necessary, and to seek a good negotiated outcome where appropriate.
 He has successfully taken main hearings before the UK IPO in cancellation proceedings and handled an appeal to the High Court on appeal from the Registrar.

-Since 2006 he has served on ITMA’s Law and Practices Committee and chairs the Intellectual Property Office and Marks & Designs Forum Working Group.
+Since 2006 he has served on the Law and Practices Committee of the Chartered Institute of Trade Mark Attorneys (CITMA).
+He has chaired the Committee’s IPO and Marks & Designs Forum Working Group and currently also sits on the Litigation working group.
 He is also currently on INTA’s Legislation and Regulation (Europe) Subcommittee, having previously served two terms on INTA’s Classification Subcommittee.